ehsan11100/AdGuard/Configuration.md

     [/maps.host.com/]#
     ```
     Sends queries for `*.host.com` to `1.1.1.1:53` except for `*.maps.host.com` which are sent to `8.8.8.8:53` (as long as other queries).

+<a id="upstreams-for-rdns"></a>
+### Specifying upstreams for rDNS

+AdGuardHome automatically gets the names of connected devices using rDNS.
+It sends a PTR request with an IP address of a client to a DNS server and uses its name for "clients friendly names".
+But what if you want AdGuardHome to use another DNS server for a specific IP address range?
+You can do it using the same syntax as for general upstream servers, for example:

+    [/168.192.in-addr.arpa/]192.168.0.1

+This rule instructs AdGuardHome to use `192.168.0.1` DNS server for all rDNS requests to resolve clients' IP addresses `192.168.0.0/16`.

 <a id="friendly-names"></a>
 ## Configuring clients friendly names